metricly/hugo-www-site/content/blog/posts/2017/02-15_analyzing-aws-kinesis-streams-metrics.md

 Simply put, collected metrics are those provided by your infrastructure, middleware, and applications.
 These are the standard metrics with which most technical teams are familiar, such as CPU, disk, or network usage, as well as service-specific metrics like those that will be discussed in this post.

-In November of 2016, Netuitive [announced](/november-2016-release-highlights) an updated [Quick Start Package for Kinesis](https://github.com/netuitive-community-packages/netuitive-packages-aws-kinesis).
-AWS and Netuitive provide several different metrics to help monitor your message pipeline and the application stack that utilizes it.
+In November of 2016, Metricly [announced](/november-2016-release-highlights) an updated [Quick Start Package for Kinesis](https://github.com/netuitive-community-packages/netuitive-packages-aws-kinesis).
+AWS and Metricly provide several different metrics to help monitor your message pipeline and the application stack that utilizes it.
 Each of these are covered briefly below.

 Kinesis Streams Collected Metrics
 ---------------------------------

-The metrics provided by Amazon and Netuitive for Kinesis are listed below.
+The metrics provided by Amazon and Metricly for Kinesis are listed below.
 Key metrics to watch are specifically mentioned in the list.

 -   **GetRecords.Bytes** is the number of bytes retrieved from a Kinesis stream over a given time period by a single GetRecords request.\
 -   **GetRecords.IteratorAgeMilliseconds** is the age in milliseconds of the last record retrieved from a stream by all GetRecords requests.
 The lower this metric the better, as a zero value indicates that records read by consumers are current with the stream.\